-Questions regarding the application or interview process may be directed to either of HI-PIC's Program Director, Dr. Michael Taylor (mike.taylor@k12.hi.us), or to the program's consultant, Erin Briley (ebriley@wiche.edu)
+Questions regarding the application or interview process may be directed to either of HI-PIC's Training Director, Dr. Michael Taylor (mike.taylor@k12.hi.us), or to the program's consultant, Dr. Ashley Fortier (afortier@wiche.edu).

 Appendix A